Kim Jennings Joins the WATG Board

 A big thank you to all who donated to WATG during our year end appeal!
-(There's still time to donate by simply mailing a check to the WATG Office or clicking the Donate link above.
+There is still time to donate by simply mailing a check to the WATG Office or clicking the Donate link above.

 As you may already know, the State of Wisconsin provides less than $237,000 in total funding related to gifted education.
 Below is a graphic showing Wisconsin funding levels compared to our neighbor states.